AdaCore/ada_language_server/testsuite/ada_lsp/README.md

        composite sort key.

 Where _wait_ object is expected server answer.
-Each property of this object should be in server response, but some string values have a special meaning:
+Each property of this object should be in server response, but some values have a special meaning:
- * `<ANY>`  - matches any string value
+ * string `<ANY>`  - matches any string value
- * `<ABSENT>` - ensures that there is no such property at all
+ * string `<ABSENT>` - ensures that there is no such property at all
+ * array `['<HAS>', item1, item2, ...]` - ensures that all given items are
+   included into the array, any other array items are considered irrelevant and ignored

 ### Command `comment`